20 Minute Workout: Core and More

 Sit with legs extended, arms behind body, palms down, fingers forward.
 Press up, lifting hips toward ceiling so torso forms a straight line from shoulders to heels.
 Keep hips raised, bend elbows until upper arms are parallel to floor, then press back up.
-Repeat for one minute.
+Repeat for 1 minute.

 V-Sit-up with Bicep Curl

 Sit with a dumbbell in each hand, elbows bent, weights at shoulders.
 Lean back so torso forms a 45-degree angle, bring lower legs parallel to the floor, keeping knees bent.
 Engage core and extend arms to lower dumbbells toward floor.
 Curl biceps to shoulders again.
-Repeat for one minute.
+Repeat for 1 minute.

 Front Loaded Lunge With Overhead Press